Run Bull Run: Exploring Pre-Festival Pamplona

 Young Minoans demonstrate the art of bull leaping.
 Risk it for the biscuit?
 Image from here (accessed 10/8/2021).

-Back in modern Pamplona, the runway to the bullring used in the encierro is fixed.
-It measures about 875 meters in length and has three corners (one is nicknamed, “Dead Man,” as the bulls can lose their footing and crash into the barricade).
-The first 200 meters or so are a slight uphill, giving every advantage to the animals as they blast out of the start, terrorized by fireworks and a screaming crowd.
+In modern Pamplona, the 875-meter runway to the bullring is fixed, featuring three treacherous corners—including one nicknamed “Dead Man’s Curve,” where bulls often lose their footing and plow into the barricades.
+The first 200 meters are a slight uphill, giving every advantage to the animals as they blast out of the gate, terrorized by fireworks and the roar of the crowd.

 I fiddle with the math.
 How long would it take me to cover 800 meters?
-How long would it take the bulls?
-How much lead would I need before being overcome by the herd?
-How about the people clogging the way in front of me?
-No, no!
-That’s sheer madness!
+How fast could the bulls close the gap?
+How much of a lead would I need before being swallowed by the herd?
+And what about the wall of panicked people clogging the path ahead?
+No. No. NO!
+It’s sheer madness.

 The wooden fence leads the runners from the streets to the bullring.
 Here at a place known as the Callejon the route narrows to only 3.5 meters.
 Even though the bulls have slowed by this point, it is still quite dangerous because of the compression.
 Runners and bulls pile up trying to squeeze through the gap.